AllenMay/allenmay.github.io/_posts/2014-10-31-some-projects-to-consider.md

   * Add more useable tools to the IntrAnet

-* __10/31/2014 - Use the Javascript from a previous project (payment office) do do the following:__
+* __10/31/2014 - Use the JavaScript from a previous project (payment office) do do the following:__
   * Create Jasmine testing
-  * Use pre-compilers for Javascript and CSS
+  * Use pre-compilers for JavaScript and CSS
   * Document/blog all I learned